abrutus/abrut.us/source/_posts/2012-06-22-broken-windows-theory-and-software-engineering.markdown

 And apparently similar success occurred in Albuquerque, Massachusetts(20% drop in calls to the police) and even the Netherlands.

 Feel free to drop me a line in the comment section below.

+UPDATE: From the comments (below and reddit), it seems that this topic was covered previously by the Pragmatic Programmer and I recommend you [read it here](http://pragprog.com/the-pragmatic-programmer/extracts/software-entropy).